pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 objects in Pravega use a builder pattern for construction. **Retention Policy** and **Scaling Policy** are the two important configuration items related to streams.

+**Retention Policy:**  Pravega supports the following two types of Retentions:

-**Retention Policy:** It allows the developer to control how long the data is kept in a Stream before it is deleted.
-The developer can specify the time limit to keep the data for a certain period of time (ideal for situations like regulatory compliance that mandate certain retention periods) or can retain the data until a certain number of bytes have been consumed.
-In Pravega, the Retention Policy is in  WIP state and is not completely implemented.
-By default, the Retention Policy is set to "unlimited" (i.e., Data will not be removed from the Stream).
+ - **Time based Retention**: It allows the developer to control how long the data is kept in a Stream before it is deleted.
+The developer can specify the time limit (milliseconds) to keep the data for a certain period of time (ideal for situations like regulatory compliance that mandate certain retention periods).
+ - **Size based Retention**: Retains the data until a certain number of bytes have been consumed.
+It is based on the total size of the data in the stream in bytes.

 **Scaling Policy:** When a Stream is created, it is configured with a Scaling Policy that determines how a Stream handles the varying changes in its load.
 Developers configure a Stream to take advantage of Pravega's Auto Scaling feature.
 Pravega has three kinds of Scaling Policy: